rsdsrahul4566/vsdRiscvSoc/README.md

 ## 🎯 Objective

-Generate assembly code from the C "Hello, RISC-V" program and perform detailed analysis of the function prologue and epilogue to understand RISC-V calling conventions, stack frame management, and instruction encoding patterns.[2][3]
+Generate assembly code from the C "Hello, RISC-V" program and perform detailed analysis of the function prologue and epilogue to understand RISC-V calling conventions, stack frame management, and instruction encoding patterns.

 ## 📋 Prerequisites